deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

    .. literalinclude:: java/Processlet.java
       :language: java

-As you can see, this interface defines three methods that every processlet must implement:
+As you can see, this interface defines three methods that every Processlet must implement:

 * ``init()``: Called once when the workspace initializes the Java process provider resource that references the class.
 * ``destroy()``: Called once when the workspace destroys the Java process provider resource that references the class.
-* ``process(...)``: Called every time an Execute request is sent to the WPS that targets this process.
-It usually reads the input parameters, performs the actual computation and writes the output parameters.
+* ``process(...)``: Called every time an Execute request is sent to the WPS that targets this Processlet.
+The method usually reads the input parameters, performs the actual computation and writes the output parameters.

 .. tip::
-  The Java process provider instantiates the referenced process class only once.
-Multiple simultaneous executions of a process can occur (e.g. when parallel Execute-requests are sent to a WPS), and therefore, the process class must be implemented in a thread-safe manner.
-This behaviour is identical to the well-known Java Servlet interface (hence the name Processlet).
+  The Java process provider instantiates the referenced class only once.
+However, multiple simultaneous executions of a Processlet are possible (in case parallel Execute-requests are sent to a WPS), and therefore, the Processlet code must be implemented in a thread-safe manner.
+This requirement (and the general life cycle of Processlets) is identical to the well-known Java Servlet interface (hence the name Processlet).

 """"""""""""""""""""""
 Processlet compilation